Igglybuff/awesome-piracy/readme.md

 - [The Eye](https://discordapp.com/invite/py3kX3Z) Official Discord server for the-eye.eu
 - [PlayStation Homebrew](https://discord.gg/JJnvEN8) Home of /r/ps3homebrew and /r/ps4homebrew.
 - [Snahp.it](https://discord.gg/ypyKZCj) Official Discord server for snahp.it.
-- [WarezNX](https://discord.gg/d6xxuPq) Nintendo Switch Warez server.
+- [WarezNX](https://discord.gg/d6xxuPq) Nintendo Switch Warez server. (/hbg/ as more up to date games as of April 2019)
+- [/hbg/ Homebrew General](https://discord.io/homebrew) A Discord server that shares Nintendo Switch Games.
 - [/r/soccerstreams](https://discord.gg/geyTtth) Official Discord server for the recently-killed /r/soccerstreams subreddit.
 - [APK'S 2 Day](https://discord.gg/2qWqzN8) This is a discord server that acts as a hub for numerous streaming apps.

 ## IPTV and DVR
 - [telly](https://github.com/tellytv/telly) IPTV proxy for Plex Live written in Golang